Fran-cho/docs/ada-embed.md

 ```

 #### `setMetaFields(metaFields)` `@param {Object}`
 You can use this method to set meta properties for the Chatter.
 This can be useful for tracking information about your end users, as well as for personalizing their experience.
-For example, you may wish to track the `email` and `name` for conversation attribution.
+For example, you may wish to track the `phone_number` and `name` for conversation attribution.
 Once set, this information can be accessed in the email attachment from Handoff Form submissions, or via the Chatter modal in the **Conversations** page of your Ada dashboard.
 Additionally, the bot can be configured to call the user by name.
 You can learn more about personalization [here](https://ada.support/articles/personalization/).

 **Example:**
 ```javascript